NetworkScout/ns/README.md

 Network Scout
 ==

-Network Scout (NS) is an extension to Artillery.
+Network-Scout (NS) is an extension to Artillery.
 NS allows you to access log files from multiple clients.

-Network Scout is a python program, allowing <a href=https://github.com/trustedsec/artillery>artillery</a> to send logs to a centralized server.
+Network-Scout is a python program, allowing <a href=https://github.com/trustedsec/artillery>artillery</a> to send logs to a centralized server.
 Network Scout has a pre-built client and server side.
 Network Scout can easily be set up using the provided setup script.

 ###
 Notes:
-Network Scout must be ran from the home directory.
+Network-Scout must be ran from the home directory.
 To setup NS, do the following:
 <ol>
   <li>Download Network Scout</li>
   <li>Type "cd"</li>